How To Get A Renovation Mortgage

 3. Take out a secured loan

-Also known as homeowner loan or a second-charge mortgage, this is borrowing that’s “secured” for the lender against the value of a property you own.
-It’s a mortgage that “sits behind” the primary mortgage on a property.
+Also known as a homeowner loan or a second-charge mortgage, this is borrowing that’s “secured” for the lender against the value of your current home.
+It’s a mortgage that “sits behind” your primary mortgage.

-A second-charge mortgage is arranged with a separate lender to your primary mortgage lender (but with their permission), so it doesn’t affect your primary mortgage rate.
+A second charge mortgage is arranged with a separate lender from your primary mortgage lender (but with their permission), so it doesn’t affect your primary mortgage rate.

 It’s repaid over a similar mortgage term, which keeps the monthly repayment costs low - but that does increase the overall cost of the borrowing to you over the lifetime of the borrowing.

-Application fees are very low, and under 60% LTV a valuation isn’t required so a second charge can be arranged as quickly as in a week.
+Application fees are very low, and with under 60% LTV a valuation isn’t required, so a second charge can be arranged as quickly as in a week.